 4. Bath Toy Storage In a DIY Mesh Bag

-A DIY mesh bath toy bag allows the toys to breathe, so you can put them in right away after your kiddos are finished with bath time.
+A DIY mesh bath toy bag allows airflow for the toys to breathe, so you can put them in right away after your kiddos are finished with bath time.
 Just attach it to your shower wall with suction cup hooks.
 You’ll also need:

 - ribbon, wide and narrow widths